Matt-Ng/awesomewholesomebot/README.md

 # Equithon 2018 Project
 A Reddit bot that strives to make people happy.
 Written in python.

 # Promotes good mental health.
-Supports LGBTQ+ members.

 In todays world, social media pervades our day to day life.
 A lot of times, social media can cause stress and anguish towards ones self.
 With awesomewholesomebot, it exudes positivity throughout social media, and in particular, Reddit!